sara-sabr/ITStrategy/_posts/en/2020-10-27-cio-digital-transformation.md

 <div style="display: block; width: inherit; text-align: center; line-height: 3;">
     <a href="/ITStrategy/assets/images/digital_feedback_loop.png" style="display: block">
         <img src = "{{ site.baseurl }}/assets/images/pmlc_current_model.png"
-        alt = "This image depicts a the current Project Management Lifecycle.
+        alt = "This image depicts the current Project Management Lifecycle.
 It shows 4 steps (Inception, Planning, Execution, and Closure).
-Each of the steps are in sequence where, to start the Execution step, we are expected to finish the Planning step.
-At each step, there is an increasing amount of documentations being produced and stakeholders involved.
+Each of the steps is in sequence where, to start the Execution step, we are expected to finish the Planning step.
+At each step, there is an increasing amount of documentation being produced and stakeholders involved.
 Culminating to the Execution step where IT personnel are to execute and make the software changes.
 The client is shown at the beginning and at the end of the process, but not in the middle of it." style="width: 700px; height: inherit;"
         />
     </a>